-- b Employees appearing in court on City business during other than their scheduled working hours shall receive a minimum of three (3) hours pay at the overtime rate, provided, however, that if such time overlaps with the employee's scheduled working hours, said pay shall be limited to those hours occurring prior to or after the employee's scheduled work time - c Employees shall not receive both standby pay and overtime pay for the same court session.
-An employee who is on standby and reports to court will be paid in accordance with (b) above - 9 Pay out of Rank Subject to the approval of the Fire Chief or his/her sworn designee, an employee may voluntarily work in a classification below his/her rank - E Jury Duty Employees who are summoned to perform jury service shall be entitled to their regular compensation while serving, provided the fees, except mileage and subsistence allowance, if any, which they receive as jurors, are remitted to the City
+- a.
+Employees placed on standby for a court appearance involving City business during other than their scheduled working hours shall receive a minimum of two (2) hours base rate of pay for each morning and/or afternoon session. - b.
+Employees appearing in court on City business during other than their scheduled working hours shall receive a minimum of three (3) hours pay at the overtime rate; provided, however, that if such time overlaps with the employee's scheduled working hours, said pay shall be limited to those hours occurring prior to or after the employee's scheduled work time. - c.
+Employees shall not receive both standby pay and overtime pay for the same court session.
+An employee who is on standby and reports to court will be paid in accordance with (b) above. - 9.
+Pay out of Rank Subject to the approval of the Fire Chief or his/her sworn designee, an employee may voluntarily work in a classification below his/her rank. - E. Jury Duty Employees who are summoned to perform jury service shall be entitled to their regular compensation while serving; provided the fees, except mileage and subsistence allowance, if any, which they receive as jurors, are remitted to the City.

-If an employee calls in at night and finds out that he/she must report to jury duty the next day (and are scheduled to be working that day as part of a regular shift or on an overtime basis) he/she must contact his/her Battalion Chief as soon as possible so that coverage can be arranged for his/her shift
+If an employee calls in at night and finds out that he/she must report to jury duty the next day (and are scheduled to be working that day as part of a regular shift or on an overtime basis) he/she must contact his/her Battalion Chief as soon as possible so that coverage can be arranged for his/her shift.

-Employees are required to return to work if dismissed by the Court from jury duty The returning employee will go back to his/her shift and the employee who replaced him/her will be relieved from duty at that time for the remainder of the shift
+Employees are required to return to work if dismissed by the Court from jury duty.
+The returning employee will go back to his/her shift and the employee who replaced him/her will be relieved from duty at that time for the remainder of the shift.

-F Shift Exchange/Relief
+F. Shift Exchange/Relief:

-- The Fire Department shall allow Association members' exchanges of schedule pursuant to the most current Policy D-7 of the Huntington Beach Fire Department Organization Manual that has been executed by the parties Policy D-7 (Exchange of Work Schedule) may be modified by mutual agreement of the parties at any time during the term of this MOU - An employee may be relieved by any other employee who is qualified to relieve him/her at any time by utilizing appropriate leave (i.e., vacation).
-In addition, the parties acknowledge Department of Labor regulation, 29 CFR section 553 225 which provides
+The Fire Department shall allow Association members' exchanges of schedule pursuant to the most current Policy D-7 of the Huntington Beach Fire Department Organization Manual that has been executed by the parties.
+Policy D-7 (Exchange of Work Schedule) may be modified by mutual agreement of the parties at any time during the term of this MOU.

-It is a common practice among employees engaged in fire protection activities to relieve employees on the previous shift prior to (between the hours of 0600 and 0800) the scheduled starting time.
+- 1. An employee may be relieved by any other employee who is qualified to relieve him/her at any time by utilizing appropriate leave (i.e., vacation).
+In addition, the parties acknowledge Department of Labor regulation, 29 CFR section 553.225 which provides: - It is a common practice among employees engaged in fire protection activities to relieve employees on the previous shift prior to (between the hours of 0600 and 0800) the scheduled starting time.
 Such early relief time may occur pursuant to employee agreement, either expressed or implied.
 This practice will not have the effect of increasing the number of compensable hours of work for employees employed under section 7(k) where it is voluntary on the part of the employees and does not result, over a period of time, in their failure to receive proper compensation for all hours actually worked.
-On the other hand, if the practice is required by the employer, the time involved must be added to the employee's tour of duty and treated as compensable hours of work

-G Assigned Shift Policy - Employees of equal rank shall have the option to change assigned shifts on an employee for employee basis upon written request to and approved by the Fire Chief
+On the other hand, if the practice is required by the employer, the time involved must be added to the employee's tour of duty and treated as compensable hours of work. - G. Assigned Shift Policy Employees of equal rank shall have the option to change assigned shifts on an employee for employee basis upon written request to and approved by the Fire Chief.

-H Minimum Staffing and Filling Vacancies
+H. Minimum Staffing and Filling Vacancies: